 The Department of Physics offers a rich and comprehensive program of study leading to the B.S. degree in Physics.
 The department aims at the training and graduating of specialists in physics to meet the manpower need for the country's development.
-The Department offers a well-designed physics curriculum enabling the graduates to participate effectively in their work places or continue their postgraduate studies and conduct research.
+The Department offers a well-designed and updated physics curriculum enabling the graduates to participate effectively in their work place or continue their postgraduate studies and conduct research.
 Physics students are required to take additional courses in mathematics, science, general education, and information technology to further develop their knowledge, background, and skills.
-In addition, the department offers a minor in physics, general education and service courses for non-physics students.